Great Pacific War:

 Great Pacific War is a challenging game; altogether it’s probably our most complex game as a whole but each single mechanism is pretty intuitive (roll the dice, hope for sixes) and they’re interwoven pretty cleverly.
 And with its price slashed in half, it’s something you really shouldn’t pass up.

-Click here to order Great Pacific War while it’s still in stock!
+Click here to order Great Pacific War right now!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.